milep/milep.github.com/notes/getting-started-with-rails.markdown

 modified: 9.2.2012
 ---

-If you are familiar with programming and web technologies, here are some links to get started with rails For the impatient, first go through the tutorial in the [tryruby.org](http://tryruby.org) and then head to the [Rails for Zombies](http://www.codeschool.com/courses/rails-for-zombies).
+If you are familiar with programming and web technologies, here are some links to get started with rails.

+For the impatient, first go through the tutorial in the [tryruby.org](http://tryruby.org) and then head to the [Rails for Zombies](http://www.codeschool.com/courses/rails-for-zombies).
 Both can be done in the browser, so you don't have to install anything.

 ## Ruby